rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 which can cause failures when starting the model with `instance_groups[].count` set to more than one, especially if TensorRT acceleration is enabled.

 Secondly, you can quantise your model to int8, int4 or even a two-bit format.
-For quantisation to int8, Olive (INSERT-LINK) is a recommended tool for optimising ONNX models for specific hardware.
+For quantisation to int8, [Olive](https://github.com/microsoft/Olive) is a recommended tool for optimising ONNX models for specific hardware.

 Alternatively, you can convert a model to TensorRT beforehand and use Triton for inference via [Triton TensorRT backend](https://github.com/triton-inference-server/tensorrt_backend).

-To tune Triton parameters for a model to infer on Triton Inference Server, you can employ the [model analyser](https://github.com/triton-inference-server/model_analyzer) and performance analyser (INSERT-LINK).
+To tune Triton parameters for a model to infer on Triton Inference Server, you can employ the [model analyser](https://github.com/triton-inference-server/model_analyzer) and [performance analyser](https://docs.nvidia.com/deeplearning/triton-inference-server/archives/triton-inference-server-2280/user-guide/docs/user_guide/perf_analyzer.html).
 These tools, provided by Triton, help in optimising any model.

 [Polygraphy](https://github.com/NVIDIA/TensorRT/tree/main/tools/Polygraphy) is another useful tool for analysing a model,